Harry Potter belongs to J.K. Rowling, not me.

 Once they were gone, the chattering began until McGonagall amplified her voice to say, "Attention, everyone.
 Professor Dumbledore is not ill.
 The fact is that he has been arrested on several charges, and resisted the Ministry, therefore getting stunned in the process.
 For the time being, as Deputy-Headmistress, I am in charge of the school and classes will go as normal.
 The Board of Directors will determine who Professor Dumbledore's replacement will be.
 Good evening."

 The next morning, the Daily Prophet had an article all about it that was extremely accurate for a change.
 It was titled, "Hogwarts Headmaster Albus Dumbledore Arrested after Attempting to Murder a Student – Harry Potter's Girlfriend."
 It detailed the memories that Harry and Hermione had sent them as well as the letter they'd sent, and what had just happened at Hogwarts.
 Needless to say, the wizarding community was shocked.
 So was Lord Voldemort when he read the paper that Wormtail had gotten him.

-"Well, well, well," he said with a maniacal grin, "Dumbledore isn't so perfect, after all.
+"Well, well, well," he remarked with a maniacal grin, "Dumbledore isn't so perfect, after all.
 I never knew he had it in him to attack a student, though."